 Buying a new launch EC or condo direct from a property developer?
-Before you sign off on your new property purchase and commit to a significant financial outlay, be sure you go through your Sales & Purchase Agreement (S&PA), which is a private contract between the developer and yourself.
-The S&PA is sent within 2 weeks from the date of the Option to Purchase (OTP) and has a three week deadline from the date of receipt.
+Before you sign off on your new property purchase and commit to a significant financial outlay, be sure you go through your Sales & Purchase Agreement (S&PA) carefully.
+The S&PA is a private contract between the developer and yourself.
+It’s delivered to the buyer within 2 weeks from the date of the Option to Purchase (OTP) and has a three week deadline from the date of receipt.

-In Singapore, all S&PAs are governed by the Housing Developers (Control and Licensing) Act, and as such, developers utilise standard form contracts provided to them by the Housing Developers Act.
+In Singapore, all S&PAs are governed by the Housing Developers (Control and Licensing) Act, and as such, developers use standardised contracts provided to them by the Housing Developers Act.
 While any changes and amendments to the standard form have to be approved by the Controller of Housing before they can be validly issued to you, you should nevertheless look through your S&PA, and ensure that everything’s in order before signing on the dotted line.

-This is the latest date where you can collect the keys to your unit.
-If your developer does not deliver vacant possession of the property to you by this date, they’ll have to pay a “late completion interest” as liquidated damages to you (at an interest of 8% per annum pro-rated according to the number of days delayed).
+This is the deadline for delivery of keys to the buyer by the developer.
+If your developer fails to deliver vacant possession of the property to you by this date, they’ll have to pay a “late completion interest” as liquidated damages to you (at an interest of 10% per annum on the sum total of installments paid).
 That said, most new launch buyers will likely collect their keys well before this date, barring some serious setbacks.

 Once you take over possession of your property, you’ll have to pay for your maintenance fees, property tax, and title survey fees.
 Your lawyers will get in touch to inform you about the amount payable, and they’ll also tell you who to issue the cheques to.